tea-noma/tea-macro/README.md

 		}
     }

+ The setting attributes of compiling and compressing are as fellow.

 - "before" attribute: Array of config file.
-These files are loaded before input file loaded.
+These files are loaded, before input file loaded.
 - "inputs" attribute: Array of input file.
 - "after" attribute: Array of config file.
 These files are loaded after input file loaded.
 - "outputs" attribute: output file descriptor. ${path}, ${extension}, ${name} are avairable.